 2.4.
 We will also collect other personal data relevant to your Premier League-related activities from your Club or other third parties.

 (a) copies of player and manager contracts which include additional personal data such as details of remuneration;

 (b) a copy of the representation agreement entered into by a player with intermediaries;

 (c) details of compensation agreements and personal loans;

-(d) details of staff roles and qualifications (where relevant);
+(d) details of staff roles (for example, via the Staff Registration System) and qualifications (where relevant);

 (e) details of staff and player training;

 (f) an academy player's "Performance Clock" (as described in more detail in the Premier League's Youth Development Rules);

 (g) certain information in connection with Club academy quality assurance purposes (for example, via the Academy Standards Application) (as described in more detail in the Premier League’s Youth Development Rules);

 (h) information on your behaviour in relation to sports integrity and personal conduct including records of incidents and allegations of Premier League rule breaches and details of how such incidents and allegations are resolved (such information may include Sensitive Data); and